pablitovicente/service_fleet_control/README.md

 > A module for service discovery and health status check for your fleet of microservices
 > Included it in your services and implement a registry server using this module so you can
 > have information about the status of all of your services.
+>
+> You only need to configure the module in your clients and you can know at any time what
+> services are up, in what host, what are the basic OS metrics what your NodeJS service
+> memory usage.

 * ALPHA STILL IN DEVELOPMENT!
 * NON SECURE NET CLIENT/SERVER HAS BEEN DEPRECATED CHECK THE NEW EXAMPLES!